 2 cups water

-Boil 2 cups water.
-Pour in a bowl and add 4 tbsp salt.
+- Boil 2 cups water.
+Pour in a bowl and add 4 tablespoon salt.
 Stir until dissolved.

 There you have it, simply delicious.
 Now you don't have to buy roasted peanuts for Christmas or any other occasion.
 If you're so motivated make and sell to your neighbours and friends lol.
 More recipes to come.